FireDemon290304/NovelScrapper/README.md

 # NovelScrapper
-a webscrapper for online webnovels
+A webscrapper for online webnovels

-Supports only Royal Road for now
+Supports RoyalRoad and Wattpad